Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

 Austrian Audio Hi-X55 is one of the best studio headphones you can get in the $500 price range.
-It’s a closed-back headphone with high-excursion proprietary drivers, comfortable foam earbuds, and detachable cable.
+It’s a closed-back headphone with high-excursion proprietary drivers, comfortable foam earbuds, and a detachable cable.
 This headphone fits well, feels well, and sounds good.
 Also, it is a very durable product.

-Hi-X55 has a huge frequency response that makes it great for mixing or mastering.
+Hi-X55 has a huge frequency response that makes it great headphones for mixing or mastering.
 With these headphones, you can hear everything from 5Hz to 28kHz.
 It is beyond the human hearing range.
 This is a circumaural, around-the-ear-style headphone.

 Austrian Audio Hi-X55 Features:

 - Detachable cable

 4. AKG K702